New York City Medium: Composition, Uses

-New York City (NYC) Medium is primarily designed for isolation of pathogenic Neisseria.
+New York City (NYC) medium is primarily designed for the isolation of pathogenic Neisseria.
 It also supports the growth of genital mycoplasmas (Mycoplasma hominis and Ureaplasma urealyticum).
 New York City (NYC) medium is useful in the diagnosis of gonorrhea and in the recognition of active or asymptomatic mycoplasma infections.
 It is a transparent medium.

 Principle and Interpretation